 Please note: There is currently over a 6 month waiting period for appointments due to the large number of new driver application requests we are receiving.

 A completed medical form is only valid for 4 months.
-Do not complete your medical until your close to your appointment date to avoid incurring additional costs.
+Do not complete your medical until you're close to your appointment date to avoid incurring additional costs.

 Renewal Driver Application Process

 You are advised to submit your renewal application, at least 8 weeks before your licence is due to expire.
-Please complete the application form in full, and ensure that all sections are completed (failure to do this may result in your application being rejected).
+Please complete the application form in full, and ensure that all sections are completed, as failure to do this may result in your application being rejected.

-When you have completed the form, you will need to make an appointment, which should now be made online via www.wigan.gov.uk/taxilicensing.
-When you have booked your appointment online a link to the DBS application will be emailed to you.
+After you have completed the form, you will need to make an appointment online.
+When you have booked your appointment, a link to the DBS application will be emailed to you.